codeplaysoftware/portBLAS/README.md

 the BLAS operations) can either be `raw usm pointers` or `iterator buffers` that can be created with a call to `cl::sycl::malloc_device` or `make_sycl_iterator_buffer` respectively.

-The USM support in SYCL-BLAS is limited to `device allocated` memory only and we don't support `shared` or `host` allocations with USM.
+The USM support in portBLAS is limited to `device allocated` memory only and we don't support `shared` or `host` allocations with USM.

 We recommend checking the [samples](samples) to get started with portBLAS.
 It